Can A Company Use Video Surveillance To Monitor Employees

 • Ensure that video data is securely stored and accessible only to authorized personnel.
 Implement encryption and access controls to protect the privacy of employees.

-See also How To Eliminate Wind Noise In Surveillance Video
+See also How Do Surveillance Video Tapes At Walmart Work

 By following these best practices, companies can ensure that video surveillance is implemented in a responsible and ethical manner.